Knowing Your Von Duprin Series Before You Spec or Service a Single Door

 Before diving into individual series, one thing worth understanding is that Von Duprin's numbering is not arbitrary.
 The number encodes the application tier, the device configuration, and in some cases the door material compatibility.
 A technician who knows how to read a Von Duprin model number can identify the series, the mounting type, the fire rating status, and the electrified options in seconds.
 That knowledge is what separates a confident parts order from a five-day return cycle.

 The series also defines the parts catalog.
 Components from the 88 Series are not compatible with the 22 Series.
 A center case kit for the 98/99 rim configuration is a different part from the center case kit for the 98/9947 CVR device.
 Getting this right starts at the series level, not the part number level.
+Here is every Von Duprin series currently available, what it was designed for, and what part categories sit inside it.

 Every Active Von Duprin Series, Explained